Galexion/PokemonUniteRankedBot/README.md

 # PokemonUniteRankedBot
 to help find other people to play ranked with.

-# ATTN: This project is on hold to relearn Discord.JS for DJS v13.
+# ATTN: This is a experimental build running ERIS.

-Why is this?
+Why?

-- Discord.JS v13 requires gateways. gotta calculate what I need for this.
+Discord.JS v13 adds features that make things I could do in v12 impossible.

-- The Buttons system requires Slash Commands to my knowledge.
+also figuring out intents is wack

-- Discord.JS v13 is just WACK lol
+This branch will be behind the main release.

 ## Issues with the code At the Moment